hyphanet/plugin-WebOfTrust/README.md

 # Web of Trust - a collaborative spam filter for Freenet

-The [Freenet](https://freenetproject.org) plugin Web of Trust (WoT) tries to solve the problem of spam being an important threat to address in an _anonymous_, _censorship-resistant_ network such as Freenet:
+The [Freenet](https://freenetproject.org) plugin Web of Trust (WoT) tries to solve the problem of spam being an important threat to prevent in an _anonymous_, _censorship-resistant_ network such as Freenet:
 When an attacker wants to take down content but cannot do so because censorship is not possible on that network they will instead attempt to get rid of it by drowning it in spam.